US Release Date: 05-19-2006

 Animated movies do not get much cuter than Over the Hedge.
-A bunch of adorable woodland creatures trespass into a manufactured neighborhood and proceed to steal and terrorize the residence.
-As Scott mentioned, this movie has a lesson about belonging to an extended family but what kind of message is it sending with it is okay to take what you want plot line?
+A bunch of adorable woodland creatures trespass into a manufactured neighborhood and proceed to steal and terrorize the residents.
+As Scott mentioned, this movie has a lesson about belonging to an extended family but what kind of message is it sending with the "it's okay to take what you want" plot line?

 Americans are made fun of for their wastefulness and their excessiveness.
 “We eat to live.
 These guys, live to eat!”
 RJ tells the woodland animals about the humans.
 In another scene they walk by a vehicle and R J says, “That is an S.U.V.
 Humans ride in them because they are slowly losing their ability to walk.”